Paul Johnson (American politician): Indian School Park and Florida Swamps

-National Political Figure
+National political figure

 Johnson was deeply involved in Gary Hart's 1988 presidential campaign and was the chairman of several presidential campaigns in Arizona including those of Paul Tongas and General Wesley Clark.
 Johnson's leadership in the Paul Tsongas campaign was noted, he became a Tsongas delegate and led more pro-business proposals at the 1992 Democratic convention.
 Johnson was a featured speaker at the convention.

 Johnson ran for governor of Arizona in 1994, and though unsuccessful, won the endorsements of both of the state's major daily newspapers.
-He ran again in 1998 and won the state's Democratic primary to be his party's nominee, but lost the general election.
+He ran again in 1998 and won the state's Democratic primary, but lost the general election.
 While both Fife Symington and Johnson were bitter rivals in politics, they began to form a partnership after office, working together on several initiatives.

 Johnson and the late U.S. Senator John McCain were often bitter enemies while Johnson was mayor, however, they built a strong friendship, and Johnson was chairman of an independent effort for McCain's 2008 presidential bid.

-The US Supreme Court case, Citizens United, was a landmark case that changed the way campaigns were financed.
-This allowed groups like the Koch Brothers and other large funding sources to hide from the public contributions made to candidates and causes.
-Johnson was a national leader focused on empowering independents in the electoral process, stopping legislative efforts from diminishing popular votes, and trying to remove dark money from political campaigns.
+Johnson was a national leader focused on empowering independents in the electoral process, stopping legislative efforts from diminishing popular votes, and trying to remove dark money from political campaigns by opposing the US Supreme Court's landmark Citizens United v.
+FEC case.

 Johnson was listed by The Arizona Republic as one of the top 16 people to watch in 2016.
-He has been focused on political reform through empowering independents in Arizona and throughout the nation.
+He focused on political reform through empowering independents in Arizona and throughout the nation.
 Johnson was a featured speaker at the National Conference for Independents.
 In 1994, Johnson ran an initiative to open primary elections in Arizona that resulted in a legislative measure that allowed independents to vote in primary elections.
 In 2011, Johnson ran an initiative to change the structure of primary elections that was stopped by the then Secretary of State.
 In 2016, he ran the effort to open up the elections for independents to participate and to force dark money founders to disclose their contributions.
 He and former Arizona Attorney General Terry Goddard teamed up to unite the two issues.